Patisserie de Paris

-Owner Paul studied classic French cuisine in the south of France.
+The owner, Paul, studied classic French cuisine in the south of France.
 Fancy.
 He’s big on sourcing top-quality ingredients and crafting artisan breads.
-I am such a push-over when it comes to homemade bread, so I decided to try a filled baguette.
-Because I’m sensible like that.
+I am such a push-over when it comes to homemade bread, so I decided to try a filled baguette – I’m sensible like that.
 It’s been rated the best baguette in Johannesburg, so I was curious to see if it lived up to all the hype.

 While I waited, I sipped on strawberry juice and pinched some lavender from a little wooden crate.
 Cheesy French music put a smile on my face, as did snippets of the conversation taking place two tables away from me.
 Blairgowrie moms can gossip like nobody’s business.
 My baguette arrived in good time, laden with smoked Norwegian salmon, cream cheese, capers, cucumber, and dill.
-The baguette itself was delicious but incredibly chewy (I’m assuming the French like it this way – no complaints).
-The ingredients were fresh – especially the salmon.
-It was serious business salmon.
+The baguette itself was delicious and incredibly chewy (I’m assuming the French like it this way – no complaints from my side either).
+The ingredients, the salmon especially, were fresh.